About Future Ready Nebraska

 • Spring/Summer 2017 – FRNC is created and creates vision & purpose statements, FRN logo developed, Future Ready Presentation at Administrator Days

-• October 2017 – State Board of Education votes to approve Digital Education Position Statement
+• Early Fall 2017 – State Board of Education votes to approve Digital Education Position Statement

-• Late Fall 2017 – FRNC sets goals, priorities and recommendations, Digital Learning & Ed Tech Plan survey developed and administered, Draft Digital Learning and Ed Tech plan developed
+• Late Fall 2017 – FRNC sets goals, priorities & recommendations, Digital Learning & Ed Tech Plan survey administered, Draft NE Digital Learning and Ed Tech plan developed

-• Winter 2017/18 – Further development of Digital Learning & Ed Tech plan using data collected by the statewide survey and other stakeholder group feedback to finalize the plan.
+• Winter 2017/18 – Further edits of Digital Learning & Ed Tech plan using data collected and stakeholder group feedback to finalize the plan, FR District Technology Profiles collected

 • Spring 2018 – First draft of Digital Learning Plan (link above) is published and shared, Presentations of plan details begin, Implementation of the plans action steps begins.